 Located next door to the Maharajalela Monorail station, this little gem of a Hokkien temple was built in the 19th century.
 Part of its allure is the fact that it is off the typical tourist map, making it a good place for some quiet contemplation.

 This pretty blue and white structure was built to service British colonial officers.
 Today, it is used primarily by Malaysian police officers of the Sikh persuasion.
 Nonetheless, it is open to the public and well worth a visit.

 Sri Maha Mariamman

-Kuala Lumpur’s most important Hindu temple has occupied its current site since the 1880s, but the current structure largely dates from the late 1960s.
+One of the most important Hindu temples in Kuala Lumpur has occupied its current site since the 1880s, but the current structure largely dates from the late 1960s.
 Its most impressive feature is the five-tier tower.
 It features 228 brightly colored figures from the Indian epic, the Ramayana.